PritK99/Ditto/README.md

 `./fetch_data.sh`

-Alternatively, you can create a directory called `data` and cd into it.
-Then, download the data from <a href="https://iiithydresearch-my.sharepoint.com/:f:/g/personal/prit_kanadiya_research_iiit_ac_in/IgAUZu2iso0HRqS21t70pEfnAdmpkvT8_uOQZ8vClWAwDb0?e=Vd6puv">link</a>.
+Alternatively, you can create a directory called `data` and download the dataset from <a href="https://iiithydresearch-my.sharepoint.com/:f:/g/personal/prit_kanadiya_research_iiit_ac_in/IgAUZu2iso0HRqS21t70pEfnAdmpkvT8_uOQZ8vClWAwDb0?e=Vd6puv">link</a>.
 Please note that this data is in parquet format with combined size of ~1GB.

-**Note 1:** For training the model, we do not require obfuscation dictionaries.
+`Note 1`: For training the model, we do not require obfuscation dictionaries.
 We only require transformed tokens and LCA distance vector.
 Link to the full data can be found <a href="https://iiithydresearch-my.sharepoint.com/:f:/g/personal/prit_kanadiya_research_iiit_ac_in/IgAR9lw8HyPETLpzUu7I1G_jAUhxaU9ng8d3bSwhgZ_NzbI?e=HIzkt0">here</a>.
 This contains line number, transformed tokens, all obfuscation dictionaries and LCA distance vector in triu form.
 The size of both files combined is ~26GBs.

-**Note 2:** The dataset provided above has been obtained after several preprocessing steps.
+`Note 2`: The dataset provided above has been obtained after several preprocessing steps.
 To access the raw data files, intermediate output files, or logs, click <a href="https://iiithydresearch-my.sharepoint.com/:f:/g/personal/prit_kanadiya_research_iiit_ac_in/IgDP3mtf5hr1RIuOD9ePrzljAZbwoiaikGDwoTUWWTzUiDE?e=EWenOJ">here</a>.

-#### Model
+#### Step 04: Model

 ## References